Partner with us

 Industry Dermatology Initiative (formerly ABPI Dermatology Initiative)

 LEO Pharma UK is proud to be part of the Industry Dermatology Initiative.
-LEO currently chair the group which draws together seven pharmaceutical companies whose focus is on improving care for people with dermatological conditions.
+LEO currently chair the group which draws together five pharmaceutical companies whose focus is on improving care for people with dermatological conditions.
 The group’s aim is to collaborate with people and organisations from across the field of dermatology to complement existing work streams in this area.

 In its former guise, the ABPI DI, convened a group of dermatology experts in 2014 including both professional and patient organisations (Expert Working Group), to assess the most urgent issues in the care of people with long-term skin conditions in primary care, and to make practical, evidence-based recommendations for the optimal management of long-term inflammatory skin conditions in light of increasing emphasis on the treatment of skin cancer and skin lesions.